clemsonciti/workshop-R/_episodes/04-Matrix.md

 m
 dim(m)
 ```
-Another way to create a matricex from a vector:
+Another way to create a matrix from a vector:
 ```r
 m <- 1:12
 dim(m) <- c(3,4)